Nomal Chandra Borah: Medical education and career

+and joined the All India Institute of Medical Sciences (AIIMS), New Delhi as a Senior Resident, where he completed three years’ training in Neurology, leading to a DM degree.

 In the year 1992, Borah attended the Graduate Summer Course in Epidemiology and Biostatistics from the University of Michigan, USA.
 He received Fellow of the American Academy of Neurology (FAAN).

-GNRC and the Entrepreneurial Journey
+Foundation of GNRC

 In the year 1984, Borah set up North-east India’s first Tertiary care super-specialty hospital in Guwahati, Assam, and coined it as Guwahati Neurological Research Centre.
 In the year 1985, it was converted to a limited company with the name GNRC Ltd.

 GNRC was the first Tertiary care super-specialty hospital of Assam and North-east India.

 In the year 2004, Borah founded Asian Institute of Nursing Education to create and nurture quality nursing professionals in the region.
 Currently, the institute offers degrees in B.Sc Nursing, Post Basic Nursing and M.Sc Nursing.
 Then in the year 2006, Borah started GNRC Medishop.
 These are retail stores combining FMCG, grocery, personal care and medicines.

 The second facility under the aegis of GNRC Ltd was set up in the year 2008 at Sixmile, Guwahati.

 GNRC Affordable Health Mission and GNRC Medical

 Borah initiated and launched a mobile medical unit named as GNRC Medireach in April 2012.

-Borah personally visited more than 7,000 villages to understand the health issues faced by rural Assamese people and their inability to access and afford quality healthcare.
+Borah personally visited more than 7,000 villages to understand the health issues faced by rural people and their inability to access and afford quality healthcare.
 This massive exercise led to the setting up of GNRC Medical at North Guwahati near Indian Institute of Technology, Guwahati (IITG) in the year 2014.
 It is an affordable healthcare institution catering to all cross-sections of the society, especially the financially weaker sections.
 This initiative was later recognized by World Bank Group (WBG) through its India Development Marketplace (IDM) initiative, to receive a grant of US $150,000.

 In August 2017, Borah founded GNRC Affordable Health Mission to ensure access to affordable and quality healthcare for everyone in the society irrespective of their financial status.
 This Mission has already touched majority households of the state of Assam through a network of 12,000 GNRC Swasthya Mitras.
 GNRC Swasthya Mitras are essentially community health workers for the Mission.